sconover/wrong/README.markdown

   * Enumerable ==
     * including nested string elements

+## Color ##

+Apparently, no test framework is successful unless and until it supports console colors.
+So now we do.
+Put

+    Wrong.config[:color] = true

+in your test helper or rakefile or wherever and get ready to be **bedazzled**.

 ## Helper Assert Methods ##

 If you really want to, you can define your procs in one method, pass it in to another method, and have that method assert it.
 This is very bizarre and you probably shouldn't do it.
 Wrong will do its best to figure out where the actual assertion code is but it might not succeed.